 As well as having an interactive environment allowing program entry, debugging, listing and so on in the same way as traditional BASIC has with line numbers, it also takes a more modern approach with a full-screen syntax highlighting editor which allows easier program entry without line-numbers, a unified looping construct, multi-line if/then/else statements, named procedures and functions and many more features to list here.

-It currently runs on the Raspberry Pi under Raspbian and other Linux systems.
+It currently runs on various Linux systems.

 I always like to demonstrate by example, so…